front10/front10-generative-ui/package/front10-generative-ui/README.md

 # @front10/generative-ui

 A complete abstraction for creating generative UI components that automatically display when specific tools are executed in chat.
-Designed to work with **Vercel AI SDK 5.0** and provide a simple, scalable, and reusable way to create dynamic user experiences.
+Designed to work with **Vercel AI SDK 5.0** and provide a simple, scalable, and reusable way to create dynamic user experiences with interactive feedback capabilities.

 ## 🚀 Installation